 Another 39 words (3 lines of text) are included under the topic Early Horseman Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England

-Horseman Settlers in the United States in the 19th Century
+Horseman Settlers in United States in the 19th Century

-Horseman Settlers in the United States in the 20th Century
+Horseman Settlers in United States in the 20th Century